team-assure/Semester-Project/Requirements/Report.md

   5. Identity Management

      Description:  Security requirements around identity management are important to ensure that user accounts are removed when there is a separation.
 Standardized, consolidated, and automated identity management services are in place to reduce risk, cost, and improve operational efficiency.
+Identity and access management aid in reducing risk for an organization by removing access and roles from all services of an organization by deprovisioning.

      Link: [Fired employee](https://www.lucidchart.com/invitations/accept/1518de8f-6cbb-4010-923b-a17f04cffb25)